MaryGraceLunar/real_estate_model/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
-The predictive model is trained using the German Credit Risk dataset.
-It applies preprocessing steps like encoding categorical variables and scaling numerical features.
-The classification model used may include algorithms such as Logistic Regression, Random Forest, or XGBoost.
+The predictive model is trained using real estate dataset.
+The regression model used may include algorithm Random Forest, or Neural Network.

 ## Future Enhancements
-* Adding support for multiple datasets.
-* Incorporating explainability tools like SHAP to provide insights into predictions.
+* Extend the training and testing dataset to reflect the current market
 * Adding visualizations to better represent user input and model predictions.

 ## Installation (for local deployment)